apache/pulsar/site2/docs/client-libraries-node.md

 pulsar://pulsar.us-west.example.com:6650
 ```

-If you're using [TLS encryption](security-tls-transport.md) or [TLS Authentication](security-tls-authentication.md), the URL will look like something like this:
+If you are using [TLS encryption](security-tls-transport.md) or [TLS Authentication](security-tls-authentication.md), the URL will look like something like this:

 ```http
 pulsar+ssl://pulsar.us-west.example.com:6651
 ```

-## Creating a client
+## Create a client

-In order to interact with Pulsar, you'll first need a client object.
+In order to interact with Pulsar, you will first need a client object.
 You can create a client instance using a `new` operator and the `Client` method, passing in a client options object (more on configuration [below](#client-configuration)).

 Here is an example: